izivkov/CasioGShockSmartSync/README.md

 width=200
 style="margin: 10px;" />

+**Make sure you have set your phone to aut-sync your google account.
+Otherwise, adding events in your phone will not be reflected to the Google account, and you will not be able to see the events in the app.**

 This screen displays `Events` from your `Google Calendar` and allows you to send these events to the watch's `reminders`.
 (*don't confuse these with `reminders` in the Google Calendar app.
 These reminders are special features and are not accessible programmatically*).